willCode2Surf/abstracts/RedisEnterprise.TimeSeriesModule/Articles/ts-intro-overview.md

 }
 ```

 This sample log has many constant attributes and some interesting data points that can vary with every reading.
-If the scientific equipment produces a sample each second then over a period of 24 hours we will receive 86,400 readings.
-If we we had 100 devices in a particular region providing realtime weather data we could easily ingest close to 9M logs.
+If the scientific equipment produces a sample each second, then over a period of 24 hours we will receive 86,400 readings.
+If we we had 100 devices in a particular region providing realtime weather data, we could easily ingest close to 9M logs.
 To perform some level of analytics (either visually or with additional ETL/ML pipelines) we need to downsample the footprint.

 Tradiontally one might sink this log reading into Cosmos or Mongo and aggregrate on demand while handling the downsampling in code.
 This is problematic, does not scale well, and is destined to fail at some point.
 The better approach is to sink this data into Redis Enterprise using the TimeSeries Module.
 The first thing to planning for a succesfull TimeSeries implementation is flattening your logs by identifying both reading data and meta data.